 Check out UW-Green Bay's scholarships for new freshmen and find links to outside scholarships, too.
 The UW-Green Bay scholarship application is due on February 15.Scholarships

 The Midwest Student Exchange Program (MSEP) is a program allowing students from participating states to attend UW-Green Bay for a significantly lower tuition cost than out-of-state students from non-participating states.

-Participating states include Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, and North Dakota.
+Participating states include Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, North Dakota and Ohio.

 This lower tuition rate for Midwest Student Exchange Program students can make UW-Green Bay's estimated cost of attendance comparable to their home state public universities, and lower than most private colleges and universities.